 These salamanders live in the Oaxacan state of Mexico, and they’re not only critically endangered, they’ve also possibly already gone extinct.
 They were previously found in Oaxacan forests underneath logs, but not a single claw-toothed salamander has been seen since 1976.

 Native to Southeastern Australia, the mountain pygmy possum is the only Australian mammal confined to an alpine environment.
 Road construction and the skiing industry are to blame for the decreasing population of Burramys parvus, which is down to roughly 550 adult males and 1,700 females.
 As the popularity of skiing in Australia continues alongside climate change, the downfall of the mountain pygmy possum will continue as well.

-	The Singidia tilapia was once a thriving species in Lake Victoria (situated between Uganda, Kenya, and Tanzania) but its populations have declined by 80% over the past twenty years.
+The Singida tilapia was once a thriving species in Lake Victoria (situated between Uganda, Kenya, and Tanzania), but its populations have declined by 80% over the past 20 years.
 Numerous factors are to blame, but predation and complications of dealing with newly introduced fish seem to be the most prevalent reasons as to why their numbers have fallen so low.

 In the 1990s, this was the third most-recorded variety of sea snake.
 Today, they’re nearly impossible to find.
 Biologists think coral bleaching may be to blame, as the short-nosed sea snake lives exclusively on Australia’s Great Barrier Reef which is suffering greatly from the effects of global warming.

 The dama gazelle is down to 250 mature individuals in Africa, split into five sub-groups with no more than 50 gazelles each.
 Unchecked hunting and reduced land availability due to livestock grazing has significantly cut back the dama gazelle population, which was first identified as a vulnerable species in 1986 and reached critically endangered status just 20 years later.